September 14, 2015 09:00 AM Eastern Daylight Time

 “This report stresses the need to address the underlying challenges associated with premature nuclear energy plant shutdowns to ensure that Americans can continue to reap the indisputable benefits that these plants bring to the table,” said Nuclear Matters co-chair, former Senator Judd Gregg (R-NH).
 “The public and policymakers are seldom offered such starkly obvious public policy choices as working to ensure existing nuclear energy plants continue to operate.”

-“Reducing carbon emissions is one of our country’s top priorities, especially in light of the Environmental Protection Agency’s recently finalized Clean Power Plan,” stated Nuclear Matters co-chair, former Senator Evan Bayh (D-IN).
+“Reducing carbon emissions is one of our country’s top priorities,” stated Nuclear Matters co-chair, former Senator Evan Bayh (D-IN).
 “And yet, in this carbon-constrained world, existing nuclear energy plants receive no value for their ability to generate an astounding amount of carbon-free, reliable energy.
 The answer to one of our biggest environmental and economic challenges lies, in part, in nuclear energy.
-Without nuclear power, it would be impossible to achieve our carbon reduction objectives.”
+Without nuclear power, it would be impossible to achieve our carbon reduction objectives, including the administration’s recently finalized Clean Power Plan.”

-Nuclear energy provides almost 20% of the United States’ electricity.
-However, some nuclear plants are at risk of being prematurely shut down due to a confluence of economic and policy challenges.
+Nuclear energy provides almost 20 percent of the United States’ electricity and 33 percent of electricity in New York.
+However, some nuclear plants are at risk of premature shut-down due to economic and policy challenges.

-The report estimates Pennsylvania nuclear plants’ economic value using Regional Economic Models, Inc. (REMI), a widely-used dynamic input-output model of the U.S. economy, linked with a simplified Brattle model of the U.S. electricity sector to better capture the dynamics of power markets and prices.
-By linking these models, the authors were able to measure the economic output, employment, and tax revenue in Pennsylvania with and without its nuclear plants, providing the most accurate picture of their contribution to the economy.
+The report estimates New York nuclear plants’ economic value using Regional Economic Models, Inc. (REMI), a widely-used dynamic input-output model of the U.S. economy, linked with a simplified Brattle model of the U.S. electricity sector to better capture the dynamics of power markets and prices.
+By linking these models, the authors were able to measure the economic output, employment, and tax revenue in New York with and without its nuclear plants, providing the most accurate picture of their contribution to the economy.

 A national report that estimates the value of the entire nuclear industry to the U.S. economy, “The Nuclear Industry’s Contribution to the U.S. Economy,” was released on July 7th.
 The national report concludes that the United States’ nuclear energy plants contribute $60 billion annually to national GDP, among other findings.